 Example 94: The Storage Size data category expressed locally in XML

-The storageSize attribute allows to specify different maximum storage sizes throughout the document.
+The storageSize attribute allows specification of different maximum storage sizes throughout the document.
 Note that the string CONTINUE does not fit the specified restriction of 8 bytes.
 The minimal number of bytes to store such a string in UTF-16 is 16.

 <?xml version="1.0"?>